 \subsection{Rank profiles}

-By considering the orientation average of individual terms in the series expansion according to Eq.~(\ref{eq:averaging:series_expansion}) one obtains a notion of \emph{rank profiles} as originally introduced by Ref.~\onlinecite{Eden1998}.
-Due to the orthogonality of the Wigner D-matrix elements, only the $l=0$ term survives an exact orientation average, whereas the exact integral over Wigner D-matrix elements with $l>0$ vanishes.
-In other words, an orientation average is the task of isolating the isotropic contribution of the integrand.
-Accordingly, one can benchmark a numerical integration method by its capability of integrating out anisotropic parts of the integrand.
+Considering the orientation average of individual terms in the series expansion according to Eq.~(\ref{eq:averaging:series_expansion}) leads to the concept of \emph{rank profiles}, originally introduced by Ref.~\onlinecite{Eden1998}.
+Due to the orthogonality of the Wigner D-matrix elements, only the $l=0$ term survives an exact orientation average, whereas terms with $l>0$ vanish.
+In other words, an orientation average isolates the isotropic contribution of the integrand.
+Accordingly, one can benchmark an averaging method by its effectiveness in removing anisotropic components of the integrand.

 This can be quantified in terms of the sampling moments \cite{Eden1998},